 You’ve grabbed the attention of potential investors and now have the chance to sell your business idea in person.
 How do you put together a pitch that’ll knock their socks off?
-Two of the team from Octopus Ventures - Partner Manager, George Whitehead and Investment Manager, Will Gibbs - know what it takes to start a business from scratch and share their expertise in presenting business ideas to others.
+Will Gibbs, Principal at Octopus Ventures, knows what it takes to start a business from scratch and shares his expertise in presenting business ideas to others.

 1. How long should your initial pitch be?